olgapombo/olgapombo.github.io/curriculum.md

 ### Fellowships and research stays abroad

 * PhD fellowship awarded by the National Institute of Scientific Research (JNIC) (1989 – 1992).
-* PhD research stay at the Centre de Recherche Épistémologie Appliquée – CREA, University of Paris, France (1990-1991).
+* PhD research stay at the *Centre de Recherche Épistémologie Appliquée – CREA*, Paris, France (1990-1991).
-* PhD research stay at Philosophy Institute, University of Leuven, Belgium (1991-1992)
+* PhD research stay at *Philosophy Institute, University of Leuven*, Belgium (1991-1992)
 * Sabbatical fellowship awarded by the Foundation for Science and Technology (FCT), Berlin, Germany (1 November 2004-31th September 2005).
-* Research Fellow at the Philosophy Institut (invited by Manfred Walter), Hannover University, Germany (November 1989).
+* Research Fellow at the *Philosophy Institut (invited by Manfred Walter), Hannover University*, Germany (November 1989).
-* Research Fellow at Institute for Advanced Studies (invited by Marcelo Dascal), Hebrew University of Jerusalem, Israel (March - May 1995).
+* Research Fellow at *Institute for Advanced Studies (invited by Marcelo Dascal), Hebrew University of Jerusalem*, Israel (March - May 1995).
-* Research Fellow at Oxford University, Jesus College (invited by David Cram), Oxford, UK (March-June 1999).
+* Research Fellow at *Oxford University, Jesus College (invited by David Cram)*, Oxford, UK (March-June 1999).
-* Guest Professor at Institut für Philosophie (invited by Elisabeth Nemeth), Viena University, Austria (September-October 1999).
+* Guest Professor at *Institut für Philosophie (invited by Elisabeth Nemeth), Viena University*, Austria (September-October 1999).
-* Research Fellow at Institut Wiener Kreis and Zentrum für Überfakultäre Forschung (invited by Friedrich Stadler), Vienna University, Austria (May 2000).
+* Research Fellow at *Institut Wiener Kreis and Zentrum für Überfakultäre Forschung (invited by Friedrich Stadler)*, Vienna University, Austria (May 2000).
-* Guest Professor  at University Lille 3 (invited by Shahid Rahman), France (January 2003).
+* Guest Professor  at *University Lille 3 (invited by Shahid Rahman)*, France (January 2003).
-* Research Fellow at Catholic University of Rio Grande do Sul and Caxias do Sul University, (invited by William de Siqueira Piauí), Porto Alegre, Brazil (June 2004).
+* Research Fellow at *Catholic University of Rio Grande do Sul and Caxias do Sul University, (invited by William de Siqueira Piauí)*, Porto Alegre, Brazil (June 2004).
-* Research Fellow at the Zentrum für Literaturforshung (invited by Sigrid Weigel), Berlin, Germany (January - July 2005).
+* Research Fellow at the `*Zentrum für Literaturforshung (invited by Sigrid Weigel)*, Berlin, Germany (January - July 2005).
-* Research Fellow at UERJ and PUC-Rio de Janeiro (invited by Deborah Danowsky), Brazil (November 2007).
+* Research Fellow at *UERJ and PUC-Rio de Janeiro (invited by Deborah Danowsky)*, Brazil (November 2007).
-* Guest Professor  at Federal University of Latin-American Integration (UNILA), (invited by Carlos A. Dos Santos), Foz do Iguaçu, Brazil (December 2010 and August 2011).
+* Guest Professor  at *Federal University of Latin-American Integration (UNILA), (invited by Carlos A. Dos Santos)*, Foz do Iguaçu, Brazil (December 2010 and August 2011).
 * Guest Professor  at Goias Federal University (invited by Wagner Sanz), Brazil (October 2012).
 * Research Fellow at the Dipartimento di Ingegneria dell'Innovazione and Dipartimeno di Studi Umanistici, Lecce University (invited by Giovanni Scarafille), Italy (May 2014).
 * Guest Professor at “Centro studi sulla natura, l’umano e l’unità del pensiero” (invited by Luciano Boi), Accademia Vivarium novum, Roma, Italy (October – Novembre 2019).